The Lent Half

 After a few practice sessions learning the rules, you may find yourself playing for your house in the 2nd Junior (mainly boys in F) or conceivably in the 1st Junior (consisting mainly of boys in E).
 Both teams play against teams from other houses.

-The other major Lent sport is hockey.
+There are 6 F Block teams in hockey.
 Matches against other schools take place throughout the Lent half, and there is a junior inter-house competition too.